Emily in Paris S3 review: Emily and her life in Paris is not thrilling anymore

 Making a new series is somewhat easier compared to creating a sequel of a hit franchise as it has to invariably match up to the audience's expectations.
 Netflix's 'Emily in Paris' is one such show that became an audience favourite during the COVID-19 pandemic and made millions of people fall in love with the exciting and cheery American girl Emily played by Lilly Collins and how she begins her new life in Paris.

 Two years down the line, the makers have already given us two seasons.
 The third season released on Friday on Netflix.
-Does this new season was worth the wait?
-Or just makers are dragging the show under the franchise name and offering nothing news?
+Was this new season worth the wait?
+Or are makers just dragging the show under the franchise name and offering nothing new?
 Let's find out.

 After the chaotic ending of the last season, Emily is stuck between her two bosses: first, her pregnant American boss Madeline (Kate Walsh), and then her French firm president Sylvie, who has left her position at Savoir and is now working on her new firm.
 Both Madeline and Sylvie need Emily, but it is up to her to decide who she will assist with her innovative ideas; whether she will select Madeline and save her job, or Sylvie and become an unemployed American in Paris.